 Tshiebwe leads No. 25 West Virginia past Youngstown St 72-64

-Tshiebwe leads No. 25 West Virginia past Youngstown St 72-64West Virginia forward Derek Culver (1) is guarded by Youngstown State guard Tyler Foster (1) during the second half of an NCAA college basketball game, Saturday, Dec.
+Tshiebwe leads No. 25 West Virginia past Youngstown St 72-64West Virginia head coach Bob Huggins reacts after a call on the floor during the second half of an NCAA college basketball game against Youngstown State, Saturday, Dec.
 21, 2019, in Youngstown, Ohio.
 West Virginia won 75-64.
 (AP Photo/David Dermer)

+YOUNGSTOWN, Ohio (AP) -- West Virginia’s Oscar Tshiebwe and Derek Culver had a happy homecoming.

-YOUNGSTOW, Ohio (AP) -- Oscar Tshiebwe scored 19 points and Derek Culver added 15 as No. 25 West Virginia overcame Youngstown State for a 75-64 victory Saturday.
+Tshiebwe scored 19 points and Derek Culver added 15 as No. 25 West Virginia overcame scrappy Youngstown State for a 75-64 victory Saturday.

-West Virginia (10-1) scored the game's eight points to seal its third straight game since its only loss against St. John's at Madison Square Garden.
+West Virginia (10-1) scored the final eight points to seal its third straight win since its only loss against St. John’s at Madison Square Garden.
 The Mountaineers were playing as a ranked team for the first time this season.

+“It’s good to be home for Christmas,” he said, with a smile.

-West Virginia had five plays score in double figures.
+West Virginia had five players score in double figures.
 Jermaine Haley and Miles McBride each had 11 and Taz Sherman finished with 10.

 Youngstown State’s Darius Quisnenbery led all scorers with 22 points.
 Garrett Covington added 11 points and Naz Bohannon had 13 rebounds.

-After falling behind 42-35 in the first two minutes of the second half, West Virginia outscored Youngstown State 23-9 to move in front 58-51 on Tshiebwe' layin with 9:52 to go.
+After falling behind 42-35 in the first two minutes of the second half, West Virginia outscored Youngstown State 23-9 to move in front 58-51 on Tshiebwe’s lay-in with 9:52 to go.

 West Virginia increased its lead to 65-57 on Sherman’s 3-pointer with 5:10 left.
 Youngstown State got within 67-64 with 2:11 left on a pair of Quisenberry free throws but the Mountaineers went on a game-ending 8-0 run.